kazuho/draft-kazuho-quic-address-bound-token/draft-kazuho-quic-shared-cc.md

 bandwidth proportional to the suggested priority value for each connection.

 The priority value carried by the PRIORITY frame is unidirectional.
-A client advertises it's preference on how the data sent by the server should be prioritized; a server advertises it's preference on how the data sent by the client should be prioritized.
+A client advertises its preference on how the data sent by the server should be prioritized; a server advertises its preference on how the data sent by the client should be prioritized.

 # Sharing the Congestion Controller